This is the 13th year with Gardener Cary George in charge of the Garden.

 A volunteer orientation was held on April 24th in the Martha Crone Shelter.
 Gardener Cary George conducted a burn of the Prairie Garden on April 26th.
 He was concerned about damage to the early season forbs as this was the latest date for a burn in 13 years, but the conditions were perfect and success outweighed any concerns.
 Cary George felt a burn every two years was necessary for the Prairie Garden (as opposed to recommended practice of 3 to 5 years) because the prairie builds up annually an enormous thatch and there are many exotics growing there which need more frequent control than a virgin prairie area does.
 The late date of the burn was due to wet conditions previously.
 There was ample rain in early April and a huge 12.5 inch snowfall in mid March.

-The Spring Issue of The Fringed Gentian™ contained Gloria Miller’s last letter as Friends President.
+The spring Issue of The Fringed Gentian™ contained Gloria Miller’s last letter as she was completing her second term as Friends president.

 Friends Vice President Jack Lynch had passed away on March 22nd.
-A poem he wrote, “On Purple Bees and Poppies” was reprinted in The Fringed Gentian™.
-You can read it on Poet’s Corner.
+His poem “On Purple Bees and Poppies” was reprinted in The Fringed Gentian™.
+You can read it in Poet’s Corner.
 Garden Naturalist Brian Walvatne wrote about Skunk Cabbage and their smell.

 The new well at the Great Medicine Spring was flowing with a good stream of water.